a-robu/matter-toy/README.md

 ./venv/bin/jupyter notebook
 ```

-A browser window should have opened and it is now possible to run the `fetch-and-show-png.ipynb` notebook and gase upon its glory.
+A browser window should have opened and it is now possible to run the `fetch-and-show-png.ipynb` notebook and gaze upon its glory.

 # Podman